 There are three easy ways to make others feel important and special:

 You will be amazed to see what a genuine compliment can do.
 There is always some goodness in everybody, focus on such goodness, and express it.
-That way, your complement remains true, genuine, a factual statement, and, its impact profound and long-lasting.
+That way, your compliment remains true, genuine, and a factual statement, and, its impact is profound and long-lasting.
 It is easier to nurture any relationship when both sides are happy.

-When you show care with your words and gestures, you make the other person feel special, closer, loved.
+When you show care with your words and gestures, you make the other person feel special, closer to you, and loved.
 Care does not mean you always have to do something grand, it could be simple little gestures to express your love and care, to show that they mean something to you, that, their well-being, their happiness, is important to you.
-You may want to read an interesting perspective –when care destroys love.
+You may want to read an interesting perspective – When Care Destroys Love.

 When someone is talking to you, all you have to do is give them your undivided attention.
 This is where, from my observation, most people fall short, especially in a close relationship.
 When the other person is talking to you, and you make it a point to listen to them, they feel significant, important, special.

-When you make others feel important, they gain strength, composure, faith.
-In return, they are able to love you better, be there for you more.
+When you make others feel important, they gain strength, composure, and faith.
+In return, they are able to love you better and be there for you more.
 You must be genuine though.

 Mulla Nasrudin went to a shop once.
 “I would like to buy a greeting card for a woman I love the most,” he said.